 Copy for post:

-This blog is the first of a set of tutorial blogs with screen captures as I explore the ELK stack and related tools.
-I’d like to think that as a getting started tutorial, this is on a par with or somewhat more detailed than what I’ve found on the web, and with more of a network focus.
+This blog is the first of a set of getting-started tutorial blogs with screen captures, written as I explore the ELK stack and related tools.
+I hope that as such a tutorial, this is on par with or somewhat more detailed than what I’ve found on the web, and with more of a network focus.

+As a tutorial with screen captures, this will run longer than most blogs.
+Hopefully not “TMI”.

+The main purpose here is to introduce the ELK stack, and show some of what it can do in the context of an actual network application.

 What is ELK?

 ELK stands for ElasticSearch, LogStash, Kibana.
 An ELK stack is common in the VM and container worlds, and often used to provide dashboards for key metrics like app cluster load, response time, etc. I feel the need to include words like “scale-out”, “clusters”, and “cloud-native” here.

 Our explorations will be more focused on the capabilities side: Why would I want to use an ELK stack?
+What can it do for me?

-Here’s what the ELK components do:
+Here’s the short summary of what the ELK components do:

-LogStash handles import of log data, ElasticSearch provides storage and lookups, and Kibana provides user front end for searching the data, visualizing (graphing counts and other metrics in various ways), and dashboards.
+LogStash handles import of log data

+ElasticSearch provides storage and lookups

+Kibana provides user front end for searching the data, visualizing (graphing counts and other metrics in various ways), and dashboards.

-Another tool can be useful with an ELK stack: Beats agents can transform and forward various types of data to ElasticSearch.
+Another tool which can be useful with an ELK stack: Beats agents (e.g. on servers, etc.) can transform and forward various types of data to ElasticSearch.

-This tutorial blog sets out to get hands-on and explore an ELK stack.
-It is rather long due to many screen captures.

 I claim no great depth of knowledge here (still learning), but I am hoping to ease your explorations in this area, should you choose to do so.
-I’ll provide details where I deem it useful: sometimes online instructions either inadvertently omitted a step (or I missed the “obvious”?), or things changed since the instructions were prepared.
-Which will no doubt happen to this blog as well.
+I’ll provide details where I deem it useful: sometimes online instructions either inadvertently omitted a step (or I missed the “obvious”), or things changed since the instructions were prepared, which will no doubt happen to this blog as well.

 Caution

 I should note that building your own robust ELK cluster, and how much configuration and coding to do with it, are both matters to consider.
-You can purchase ELK as a service, and you can also purchase toolkits and consulting services, to get you up and running faster.
-Time (to build and support) versus money.
-An analogy might be using a configuration-heavy management tool that is free or low cost, versus spending a lot on a tool that does more for you automatically or more easily.
+You can purchase ELK as a service, and you can also purchase toolkits and consulting services to get you up and running faster.
+Time (to build and support) versus money — an analogy might be using a configuration-heavy management tool that is free or low cost, versus spending a lot on a tool that does more for you automatically or more easily.

 Getting Started

 I work on a Mac.
-I’ve got an Ubuntu VM running in Fusion to (a) simplify installation of open source packages (no Mac quirks!), and (b) help me control disk space, namely the install bloat from downloading and exploring different Linux packages, VM’s, and containers.
+I’ve got an Ubuntu VM running in Fusion to (a) simplify installation of open source packages (no Mac quirks!), and (b) help me control disk space, namely the install bloat from downloading and exploring different Linux packages, VMs, and containers.
 It’s the twisty little trails of dependencies that get installed … I can just go back to a clean Ubuntu VM image, as opposed to having to hunt down and uninstall stuff.

-So my instructions below are going to be for a Ubuntu system.
+So, my instructions below are going to be for a Ubuntu system.

 I’ve been working with an ELK stack container, since that isolates the ELK experimentation from the rest of the Ubuntu system, and requires minimal effort to get rolling with.
 The main drawback is if you want to alter files within the container, it takes more effort.